sujuanyan/sujuanyan.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-My name is Junyan Su.
-I am an undergraduate at ShanghaiTech University.
-I am working on bachelor thesis with Prof. Boris Houska.
-I am graduating from ShanghaiTech and going to wustl and work with Prof. Shen Zeng at Systems Theory Lab.
-My research interests are optimization and control system.
+I received my bachelor degree in Computer Science and Technology from ShanghaiTech University.
+I spent my senior year as a visiting student in the Department of EECS at UC Berkeley.
+I joined [Prof. Boris Houska](http://faculty.sist.shanghaitech.edu.cn/faculty/boris/)'s group at ShanghaiTech University .
+In fall of 2019, I am going to Washington University in St. Louis and work with [Prof. Shen Zeng at Systems Theory Lab](https://systemstheorylab.wustl.edu/shen-zeng/).
+My research interests focus on optimization and control systems.

+# Publication
+- **J. Su**, Y. Zha, K. Wang, M.E.
+Villanueva, R. Paulen, B. Houska.
+Interval Superposition Arithmetic for Guaranteed Parameter Estimation Dynamics and Control of Process Systems, including Biosystems,2019